-An advantage of the local fiscal multiplier regression (10) over specification (9) is that it allows the inclusion of regional and year fixed effects.
-The regional fixed effects capture any time-invariant regional characteristics that could lead to systematically lower or higher growth in a respective region (e.g. in urban vs. rural regions).29 More important in the context of estimating the fiscal multiplier might, however, be the inclusion of year fixed effects.
+$^{31}$ The papers by Serrato and Wingender (2014) and Chodorow-Reich et al. (2012) are exceptions in this regard by not including regional fixed effects.
+The former instead includes state-decade fixed effects, with the local level being the county level.
+The latter one does not include a time dimension, thereby the context of estimating the fiscal multiplier might, however, be the inclusion of year fixed effects.
 These effects allow one to control for any national fiscal and more importantly monetary policies that happen concurrently with the local fiscal policy.
 Monetary policy is often correlated with fiscal policy, and disentangling the effects of both is therefore a major challenge for any macro estimation of fiscal multipliers.
 However, because monetary policy is conducted exclusively on the national level, it can easily be controlled for by including year fixed effects in an estimation of local fiscal multipliers.
 Given that local fiscal multiplier studies all analyze multiple local subentities of a country, they lend themselves naturally to analyzing potential heterogeneous effects of fiscal multipliers depending on local characteristics such as business cycle conditions, openness, financial development, and so on.

-Instrumental Variables Regression (10) is typically estimated via instrumental variables, where $\Delta \hat{F}{i,t+1}$ is the predicted change in fiscal spending based on a first-stage regression involving the instrument I:
+Instrumental Variables To address potential endogeneity of the fiscal instrument, regression (10) is estimated via instrumental variables, where $\Delta \hat{F}{i,t+1}$ is the predicted change in fiscal spending based on a first-stage regression involving the instrument I: